micknudsen/gatk2ascat/README.md

 ## Running

-The `gatk2ascat` command is the run as follows:
+The `gatk2ascat` command is then run as follows:

 ```
 gatk2ascat --denoised-copy-ratios SAMPLE.denoisedCR.tsv